Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \subsection{Evaluation Metrics}

-\textbf{Smoothness.} To evaluate the continuity of the generated grasping, we propose to compare the smoothness.
+\textbf{Smoothness.} To measure the continuity of the generated grasping, we propose to compare the smoothness.
 We first normalize joint positions by making all joints start at 0 and end at 1 in all trajectories.
 Then we calculate discrete first-order and second-order gradients, i.e. velocity and acceleration.
 Smoothness is defined as the sum of the $\mathcal{L}1$ distances of position, velocity, and acceleration between neighboring frames.
-Note that the linear interpolation is upper bound with a joint position smoothness of $1.0$.
+Note that the linear interpolation is the upper bound with a joint position smoothness of $1.0$.

-\textbf{Cost per successful trajectory in the simulator. }Though planning-based methods could improve the success possibilities for each trajectory but the cost of such planning should not be ignored.
-We argue some times what we want is just successful trajectories.
-At this point, it is important to evaluate the average cost of one successful trajectory.
-Thus we perform evaluations on this average cost among baselines and our method in the simulator.
-Our method and GraspTTA+CEM-MPC require environment step during the planning, the cost is how many steps per successful trajectory.
-And GraspTTA+RRT requires collision checks during the planning.
-So the cost is how many collision checks per successful trajectory.
+\textbf{Cost per Successful Trajectory in Simulator.} While sampling more grasps with a generative model or more random configurations with a planning algorithm could increase the probability of finding a successful trajectory, the cost should not be neglected.
+Thus, the average cost per successful trajectory is evaluated in the simulator for our method and baselines.
+The cost is defined as the number of environment steps for GraspTTA+CEM-MPC and our method or collision checks for GraspTTA+RRT, per successful trajectory.
+Additionally, wall-clock time is provided for a comprehensive evaluation.

-\textbf{Success rate in real-world.} We also evaluate the success rate in the real world.
+\textbf{Success Rate in the Real World.} We also evaluate the success rate in the real world.
 Note the successful trajectories in the simulator do not guarantee success in the real world because of the sim-to-real gap.
-For our method and all the baselines, we pick the successful trajectories and deploy them in the real world and count the success rate in the real world.
-This reflects the sim-to-real transfer ability.
+For our method and all the baselines, we collect 20 successful trajectories, deploy them in the real world and count the success rate.
+This metric reflects the sim-to-real transfer ability.